CyrelDigang/CVuild/README.md

 ## 📝 Notes

-- Please refer to the included `DOCUMENTATION.pdf` to understand how the program works.
+- Please refer to the included `DOCUMENTATION (CVuild).pdf` to understand how the program works.
 - While the documentation mentions **MariaDB** as the database, this version uses **SQLite** to allow users to run the program without database setup, simplifying the overall process.